 The Graduate Athletic Training Education Program is a highly competitive admissions program.
 Prospective graduate athletic training students must first be accepted to the Stephen F. Austin State University Graduate School before applicants will be considered for the review process for admittance to the GATP.
 Neither acceptance to the Graduate School nor meeting the GATP's criteria guarantees acceptance into the GATP.
 Transfer students are not accepted due to the designed block plan.
-Applications are due January 10th of the calendar year, and will be continue to be received until all positions are filled.
+Applications are rolling in the calendar year, and will continue to be received until all positions are filled.